jaspector

 Monday through Friday 8 a.m. to 4 p.m.

-Typical inspection sequence: County guidance lists footing, location where applicable, steel or bond or trench inspections when applicable, backfill, framing, concealment or close-in, and final.
+Typical sequence: County guidance lists footing, location where applicable, steel or bond or trench inspections when applicable, backfill, framing, concealment or close-in, and final.
 Nonresidential work can also require site compliance and life safety items.

-Do I need a building permit in unincorporated Frederick County, MD?
+01 Do I need a building permit in unincorporated Frederick County, MD?

 County code requires permits for regulated building, electrical, plumbing, fire-system, and utility work unless a stated exemption applies.

-How much does a building permit cost in unincorporated Frederick County, MD?
+02 How much does a building permit cost in unincorporated Frederick County, MD?

+Building permit fees in unincorporated Frederick County, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is The County publishes project-type fee sheets.
 A published example sheet lists a $61.00 building fee for hot tubs and above-ground pools..
 Fees are calculated as: Mixed by permit type and scope, including automation, filing, building, zoning review, grading, health, and trade components..
 Plan check fee: Rolled into project-specific fee structures and filing fees depending on permit type..

-How do I apply for a building permit in unincorporated Frederick County, MD?
+03 How do I apply for a building permit in unincorporated Frederick County, MD?

-1. Confirm permit triggers and associated county reviews, including zoning, grading, stormwater, health, or impact fee items.
+To apply for a building permit in unincorporated Frederick County, MD, follow these steps: 1.
+Confirm permit triggers and associated county reviews, including zoning, grading, stormwater, health, or impact fee items.
 2. Open the permit application in the Citizen Portal and complete all required data fields.
 3. Submit the application and supporting documents for intake review.
 4. If intake identifies missing information, revise and resubmit through the portal.
 5. Pay required fees when the application reaches the applicant payment milestone.
 The file does not move under review until payment is made.
 6. Upload plans in ProjectDox when the application is designated as an ePlans submission.
 7. Address review comments and resubmit until the file reaches pending issuance.
 8. Complete issuance prerequisites, receive the permit, post the placard, and schedule inspections.

-How long does it take to get a building permit in unincorporated Frederick County, MD?
+04 How long does it take to get a building permit in unincorporated Frederick County, MD?

-What work is exempt from building permits in unincorporated Frederick County, MD?
+05 What work is exempt from building permits in unincorporated Frederick County, MD?

-How do I schedule a building inspection in unincorporated Frederick County, MD?
+06 How do I schedule a building inspection in unincorporated Frederick County, MD?

-Inspections can be scheduled via: Citizen Portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Frederick County, MD via: Citizen Portal.
 Requests made before 2:00 p.m. are scheduled for the following business day..